oracle/pgql-lang/pages/pgql-1.1-spec.md

 # Subqueries

+Subqueries in PGQL 1.1 are limited to existential subqueries.

 ## Existential Subqueries (EXISTS)

 `EXISTS` returns true/false depending on whether the subquery produces at least one result, given the bindings obtained in the current (outer) query.
 No additional binding of variables occurs.